AN OFFICE DESIGN BUILT

 brand of UHN (University Health Network), giving a spotlight to the human aspects in all the great work

 “The most inspirational thing for us was the people working in this office,” says Norwood.
-“Their initiatives are so uplifting, we really wanted to bring that positivity and light into the space.”
+“They’re doing all

 “They were looking for a new beginning